Shadycrisp/SMALLSat/README.md

 The finalized code can be found in the file CansatcodeFinah.ino, Groundstation.ino, and the folder Python Data Analysis.

 Godspeed to S.M.A.L.L.
 Sat!🚀

+S.M.A.L.L.
+Sat finished 2nd in the Cansat in Greece 2024 competition🥈🥳🥳!!!